dylankayyem/dylankayyem/README.md

 👋 Hi, I’m @dylankayyem

-👀 I’m interested in all things coding, mainly front end web developement
+👀 I’m interested in all things coding, primarily software developement!

-🌱 I’m currently learning javascript, HTML, CSS and honing in on my python skills.
-I hope to learn React & Swift after JS.

-💞️ I’m looking to collaborate on web developement, anything that gets me learning

 📫 How to reach me at?